jathek/nu-hw5-work-day-scheduler/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 Enter tasks in the appropriate hour and then click the save button to plan out your day.
+Past hours are grey, future hours are green, and the present hour is red.

 <p align="right">(<a href="#top">back to top</a>)</p>